Dionysupolis

 It was renamed as Dionysopolis after the discovery of a statue of Dionysus in the sea.
 Later it became a Greek-Byzantine and Bulgarian fortress.
 The town also bore the name Matiopolis.

 It existed within the present town of Balchik, Bulgaria.

-In the beginning of III century BC the city was relatively independent and included in the system of fortifications built by Diadohite.
+In the beginning of the 3rd century BC the city was relatively independent and included in the system of fortifications built by Diadohite.

-In VI century the town was destroyed by an earthquake and the population moved within the new fortification, whose construction began at the end of the V and beginning of VI century.
+In the 6th century the town was destroyed by an earthquake and the population moved within the new fortification, whose construction began at the end of the V and beginning of the 6th century.

-Later, in VII century the town is possession of the Bulgars and Slavs and was renamed first to Karvuna, and after that - Balik, after the name of Boyar Balik, who used it as a capital of its domain.
+Later, in the 7th century the town was in possession of the Bulgars and Slavs and was renamed first to Karvuna, and after that - Balik, after the name of Boyar Balik, who used it as a capital of its domain.

-One of the most important discoveries in borders of the ancient Dionysopolis is the Temple of Greet mother-goddess Cybele.
+One of the most important discoveries in borders of the ancient Dionysopolis is the Temple of Greek mother-goddess Cybele.
 Many of the artifacts found there can be seen in Balchik History museum.
 Since 1994 the site has the status of cultural monument of national significance.